 In Tolpuddle, you can learn more about their history, as well as the cause they fought for.
 A monument was erected in their honour in 1934, while a sculpture was created for the village in 2001.
 The Tolpuddle Martyrs Museum is small museum but tells the whole story very well.
 The village also hosts an annual festival in the martyrs’ honour.

-COVID Update July 2020: The museum is currently closed but will be re-opening on 1st August.
+Latest Update August 2020: The museum re-opened on 1st August.
 There will be safety & hygiene measures in place, but there will be no need to book.

 Thorncombe Woods is a brilliant spot for walking in Dorchester.
 The site is a 26-hectare nature reserve made up of both woodland and heath.
 The woods are just behind Hardy’s Cottage, so fans can expect to see some familiar landscapes.
 Among them is Rushy Pond – which is also home to an abundance of local wildlife.